ReneeSaulnier/skin-lesion-prediction-app/README.md

    ```bash
    docker-compose up
    ```
-3. Navigate to the specified port:
+3. Navigate to the specified port in the browser:
    ```bash
    http://localhost:3000
    ```